kormuyang/posn/materials/05-searching/README.md

 ## Lectures

-The following table shows all lectures and the order in which each should be completed.
+The following table shows all lectures with the order in which each should be completed.

 | Order | Lecture | Solution |
 |:---:|:---:|:---:|